rockoder/rockoder.github.io/08_about.md

 My name is Ganesh Pagade.

-I'm a software architect living in Bangalore, India.
+I'm a Software Engineering Lead living in Berlin, Germany.
+I currently work at Zalando.

 I've studied at [ISSC](http://issc.unipune.ac.in/) (Computer Science Masters) and [Symbiosis](http://www.siu.edu.in/) (Executive MBA).